tcalmant/ipopo/docs/refcards/services.rst

    An explicit, namespaced name such as ``acme.storage.Store`` avoids the collision, and keeps the name stable if the class is later renamed or moved.

+A specification name must be a non-blank string, without leading or trailing spaces, and can't hold any of the special characters of the LDAP filters:
+``\ ( ) & | = < > ~ * + # , ; ' "``.
+The name ends up in those filters, and
+no legitimate name needs them.
+Such a name is refused wherever it enters the framework: by the :class:`~pelix.constants.Specification` decorator and the iPOPO decorators with a :class:`ValueError`, when registering a service, looking it up or listening to it with a :class:`~pelix.constants.BundleException`.
+This includes the specifications of the services imported by Remote Services, which come from another process.

+.. versionchanged:: 3.2.3
+   Empty, blank and non-string names, names with leading or trailing spaces and names holding a special character of the LDAP filters are refused.
+They used to register a service which could not be found, or to alter the filters they were written into.

 Properties
 ----------